Scroll to content Shapes

 Jonty Roland

-Joined the Governing Body in April 2022
+Joined the Governing Body: 2022

 I am a former pupil of the school (with many happy memories there) and now live close by, with a daughter starting in Reception in September 2022.
 We are also members of St Paul's church's sister church St Barnabas on Mill Road.